22 Neighborhood analysis

 Code

 ROIs can also be used to perform other types of downstream analysis, such as gene expression clustering, DE analysis and pathway analysis by pseudo-bulking cells located within each ROI, using the spe2PB() function.
 Given the pseudo-bulk samples, scider is fully compatible with all limma and edgeR functionalities, allowing arbitrarily complex experimental design to answer various biological questions.
 We recommend to perform such DE analyses using the voomLmFit() pipeline (Baldoni et al. 2025) or the quasi-likelihood pipeline in edgeR (Chen et al. 2025).
-Examples of DE and pathway analyses can be found in Li et al. (2025).
-More case studies will also be available at https://github.com/ChenLaboratory/scider.
+Examples of DE and pathway analyses can be found in Li et al. (2025); more case studies are also available in the corresponding code repository.